flatiron-labs/learn.co-CommonMark/README.md

 ### Quiz Titles

 The first `h1` inside of the `??? ... ???` block is the title of the quiz.
-The title must have a newline above and below it.
-THIS IS REQUIRED!
+The title must have a newline above and below it. **This `h1` title is required;** the quiz will not render properly without it.

 Below the title, write any directions for the quiz.
 The text will be parsed as markdown and can accept codeblocks.
 Again, leave a newline space above and below the directions text.